DHHS Logo Department of Health and Human Services

-A health consultation is an evaluation of the sampling data collected at a hazardous waste site.
+A health consultation by the Health Assessment, Consultation & Education (HACE) program is an evaluation of the sampling data collected at a hazardous waste site.
 The data are evaluated to determine whether exposures to chemicals found at the site might cause harmful human health effects.
 The health assessor who prepares the health consultation looks at past, present and future exposures.
 Once the evaluation is completed, the health consultation will have specific recommendations on how to protect public health.

-Three sources of information are used to evaluate a site:
+The sources of information used to evaluate a site include:

 • Environmental data – information on chemicals found at the site.
 The N.C.
 Division of Public Health does not collect environmental data directly; most data comes from other agencies.